zckv/pypi_in_pages_example/README.md

 The workflow build the package, make a github release.
 Then it use the name, version and browser download link of the release asset to deploy it to the Python Package Index.

 The built package is not necessarily stored on the Python Package Index repository.
-The worklows communicate using curl and the github actions API.
+The workflows communicate using curl and the github actions API.